-When we walk in the plan of God and diligently seek his purpose, all our prayers will be answered.
+When we walk in the plan of God and diligently seek his purpose, He answers our prayers.
 “If you abide in Me and My words abide in you, ask what you will and it shall be done for you” (John 15:7).
 When we abide in Jesus and His word abides in us, we will know what to ask for.
-Our desires will line up with His will and any prayer that is within God’s will shall be answered.
+Our desires will line up with His will, and any prayer that is within God’s will shall be answered.
 The answer to our prayers has more to do with our faithfulness to God than “if God will answer our prayers.”
 He said He would.
 Therefore, there is no question of “if He will.”
 God is faithful.
 Man sometimes is not so faithful.

 Then Jesus said to those Jews who believed Him, “If you abide in My word, you are My disciples indeed.
 32 And you shall know the truth, and the truth shall make you free” (John 8:31-32).

 Action in faith is reading the word of God and acting on the word of God.
-If the word says it, it is true and should be acted on.
+If the word says it, it is true and act on it.
 This is truth and the truth shall set you free.